 1. What Is the CBEST and What Is the CBEST For?

-In grade school, you undoubtedly learned “the three Rs” — reading, writing, and arithmetic.
+You undoubtedly learned “the three Rs” in grade school — reading, writing, and arithmetic.
 It turns out that these are as important as your elementary teacher said they were, especially if you want to teach.
 No matter your educational specialty, the State of California wants to ensure that all classroom teachers have basic skills in these fundamental subjects —and this is exactly what the CBEST exam is designed to measure.

 CBEST stands for the California Basic Educational Skills Test and must be passed in order to get a teaching credential or to work as a substitute teacher in the state.
 What type of test is the CBEST?
 The exam assesses whether a teacher candidate meets state proficiency standards in the core subjects of mathematics, reading, and writing in English.
 The CBEST does not assess whether you can actually teach those subjects to others.
 It only measures whether or not you satisfy the basic skills requirement in those subjects.

 Keep in mind that CBEST and CSET are two different tests.
-While many people confuse the two, the CSET is a separate test that assesses subject matter competence.
+While many confuse the two, the CSET is a separate test assessing subject matter competence.

 2. Who Should Take the CBEST?